 It comes mostly ready to go, however, there are a few very important steps you’re going to need to take before hopping on and releasing this beast.

 The first of these is securing the handlebar unit to the stem.
 This involves attaching it via four screws but because they’re already wired up, you won’t need to fiddle around with rerouting cables.
-Apollo also includes a swiss-army knife-style multi-tool in the box alongside the charging unit, so everything you need comes in one package.
+Apollo also includes a swiss-army knife-style multi-tool in the box alongside the charging unit, so everything you need will come in one package.

-After this, it’s simply a case of unfolding the stem and tightening up the collar clamp mechanism as well as securing the display, gear buttons, handgrips, and brake levers.
+After this, it’s simply a case of unfolding the stem and tightening up the collar clamp mechanism as well as securing the display, gear buttons, hand grips, and brake levers.

 Is the Apollo Ghost Comfortable to Ride?

 Apollo has a well-earned reputation for delivering scooters that ride like a dream, and the Ghost lives up to that.
-It’s got everything you need to glide like melting butter on hot toast, including generous, cushion-like tires, and dual spring suspension that can be adjusted.
+It’s got everything you need to glide like melting butter on hot toast, including generous, cushion-like tyres, and dual spring suspension that can be adjusted.

 Additionally, its deck-to-handlebar height and decent-size deck give you plenty of room to find a comfortable standing position, with room to readjust even when you’re riding.
 That’s not to mention its 5.5 inch clearance which helps to deliver its unique gliding ride sensation.